adjust/postgresql_exporter/README.md

     sslmode: {ssl mode}
     workers: {number of parallel connections to use}
     statementTimeout: {pg statement_timeout value for each connection}
-    isNotPg: {true if the destination side is not postgresql}
+    isNotPg: {true if the destination side is not postgresql (e.g. pgbouncer/odyssey)}
     labels:
         {labels added to each metric in the "queryFiles"}
     queryFiles: